 - Solving SVMs is a quadratic programming problem

 - Seen by many as the most successful current text classification method

 Case Study 1

-We have a population of 50%-50% Males and Females.
-Here, we want to create some set of rules which will guide us the gender class for rest of the population.
+We have a population of 50% males and 50% females.
+Here, we want to create some set of rules which will guide the gender class for the rest of the population.

-The blue circles in the plot represent females and green squares represents male.
+The blue circles in the plot represent females and the green squares represents male.

 Males in our population have a higher average height.

 Females in our population have longer scalp hairs.